 To hear Alex Weindling tell it, the jewelry industry has lumbered along, resistant to change for decades.
 As a serial entrepreneur and third-generation jeweler, he knows every step in the traditional process of bringing a diamond engagement ring to market.

 Historically, diamonds were mined from the Earth’s depths, then passed through layers of cutters, wholesalers and other businesses before being purchased by a mass jewelry retailer or custom jeweler.
 Couples bought engagement rings in bricks-and-mortar stores from commissioned sales people who were often more incented to push inventory than to match them with the best diamond for the money.
+And have you considered a virtual office service?
+They are an excellent way of using a different address for your business like Birmingham so they look great too.

 “Frankly, the whole way the jewelry industry works is a dinosaur,” Weindling says.
 “It’s not empathetic to the customer or to the planet.
 The way it’s set up, everyone is in control except the couple.
 They’re the last to be served by this system.”